google/pix-image-viewer/README.md

 # Installing

-You'll need the **nightly** rust package manager `cargo` which can be installed by https://rustup.rs/ or your distributions package management system.
+You'll need the rust package manager `cargo` which can be installed by https://rustup.rs/ or your distributions package management system.

 And the following build tools: